Our guides, our community, and what's happening

 A shift of focus: Lately we have been focusing our efforts on leading guided hiking and photography expeditions to Sable Island National Park Reserve by helicopter, plane and ship.
 We are a licensed Parks Canada tour company and our passion for the island grows stronger with each visit.

 Sable Island: Since 2017 we have been operating guided expeditions to Sable Island National Park Reserve.
 In order to develop tour offerings that are safe and responsible, we have been working with Parks Canada and the Sable Island Institute.
-The Institute is the science organisation based on the island and is headed up by 40+ year researcher Zoe Lucas.
+The Institute is the science and human connection organization based on the island and is headed up by long time resident and researcher Zoe Lucas.
 By working closely with Parks Canada and the Institute, we are able to offer tours that are both educational and exciting, but also respectful of the wildlife and ecosystems that are unique and sensitive.

 We often brag and say "we have the best guides in the business".
-Well, as it turns out, it's true.
+Well, we believe it's true.
 Our team of guides and instructors are some of the most experienced, compassionate and knowledgeable in the business.
 They are local and fun-loving, caring and adventurous.
 They're always on time, well prepared and give 100% - 100% of the time.

 Safety is always #1.
 With Kattuk guides, you know you're in good hands.
 All of our guides have a minimum of WRFA (Wilderness and Remote First Aid) and three years of experience leading trips.